-While not an official car-free festival, Israelis observe Yom Kippur (which is Friday October 3 to Saturday October 4 this year) by not driving motor vehicles, with the effect that Tel Aviv is transformed into a deserted landscape.
+While not an official car-free festival, Israelis observe Yom Kippur (which is Friday October 3 to Saturday October 4 this year) by not driving motor vehicles, and Tel Aviv is effectively transformed into a deserted city.
 The quiet city lures bikers and walkers out into the empty streets—and even the freeways.

 Photo by Mairie de Paris/Anne Thomes